m1ksoftware/daemon-bundle/README.md

     }
     ```

- 3. Configure the bundle by adding parameters to the  `config.yml` file:
+ 3. Configure the bundle by adding parameters to the  `config.yml` or `parameters.yml` file:

     ```yaml
     # app/config/config.yml